Jinzhong Shanxi, China Travel Guide

 Taxis and ride-sharing services provide convenient and flexible transportation, especially for direct routes or when carrying luggage.

-Foreigners require a Chinese driving license to rent and drive a car.
-Hiring hiring a car and driver is a practical alternative.
+Foreigners require a Chinese person driving license to rent and drive a car.
+Hiring a car with a driver is a practical alternative.

-Not commonly available for tourists, and steering without someone From china license is illegal.
+Not commonly accessible to tourists, and being behind the wheel without someone From china license is illegal.

 Meituan Bike and Hellobike operate.
 Access via apps (WeChat/Alipay integrated).
 Guesthouses in Pingyao offer rentals.

-For efficient travel from Taiyuan Wusu International Airport to Jinzhong, consider taking a taxi to Taiyuan South Rail Depot and subsequently a high-speed train.
-This usually saves time.
+For efficient travel from Taiyuan Wusu International Airport to Jinzhong, consider taking a taxi to Taiyuan South Railway Station and subsequently a high-speed train.
+This often saves time.